 All qualified applicants are welcome, but preference will be given to those committed to an academic career in Pathology.
 A definite attempt will be made to identify individuals interested in combining two pathology fellowships offered at Memorial Sloan Kettering under the assumption that this experience should provide them with a strong basis for a successful career in Academic Pathology.

 Therefore, preference for the subspecialty fellowships and Molecular Pathology fellowships will be given to those who have completed the Oncologic Pathology fellowship at Memorial Sloan Kettering or those who have had an analogous experience in a similar institution.

 Early application is encouraged.

 Once applicants have submitted their online applications, they will need to send the following documents in order to be considered for a fellowship position:

 - Three letters of recommendation from an institution in which the applicant has trained.
-These letters should be addressed to Dr. Kay Park.
+These letters should be addressed to Dr. Melissa Murray.